 According to some DTC (direct-to-consumer) insights, the average retention rate for DTC food brands is around 31%.
 Sales volume for the food and beverage industry.
-The ticket prices are relatively low and margins are slimmer than other industries, meaning you need to sell in high volumes!
-Volume can be created by getting people to buy more per visit or by getting them to visit more often, which is where a loyalty program comes in.
+The price tags are relatively low and margins are slimmer than other industries, meaning you need to sell in high volumes!
+Sales volume can be generated by getting people to buy more per visit or by getting them to visit more often, both of which are where a loyalty program comes in.

 The food and beverage industry within DTC sees about 1/3 of customers shop for the same brand repeatedly.
-You are not only competing against other shops like yours, but you are also competing against all of the alternatives.
-This stiff competition means that food and beverage companies can really benefit from creating customer loyalty.
+You are not only competing against other products like yours, but also against all of the alternatives.
+This stiff competition means that food and beverage companies are ripe to benefit from creating customer loyalty.

 Here are 4 examples of effective loyalty programs in the food and beverage industry, split between DTC food products, small businesses, and major well-known food brands.